Texel and our farm holiday apartments

 Aft apartment has 3 bedrooms and 2 bathrooms.

 Both have plenty of garden space and a lockable storage for the

 Maximum 6 persons per apartment is allowed.
-One dog or cat is accepted,
+No dog or cat is accepted.

 Our prices are as per listed on the

 Dutch site under "onze prijzen".
 The prices are inclusive bed linen, but exclusive tourist tax and the cost for cleaning.

 please click here.

 great grandfather of the present owner, built from beams out of a

 vessel this farm in 1903-05.
 These beams came from a vessel called

 "Revolving Light".
 The vessel has been built in Canada - New Brunswick